Organizers in this crucial swing state are working to increase Black voter turnout despite opposition from MAGA Republicans.

 “We have seen extreme immigration bills or anti-immigration bills, a rise in police brutality and police shootings, and there’s a large segment of the community that tries to shy away from those types of issues or avoid controversy to maintain, I guess, the status quo.”

-In June, the U.S. Justice Department issued report that the Phoenix Police Department has a “pattern and practice of” discriminating against “Black, Hispanic, and Native American people when enforcing the law.”
+In June, the U.S. Justice Department issued a report that the Phoenix Police Department has a “pattern and practice of” discriminating against “Black, Hispanic, and Native American people when enforcing the law.”

 The report said that the police routinely violate the rights of those they stop, prohibit people from engaging in legally protected free speech, use excessive and deadly force, and make unlawful arrests.